History of Ohio: Cold War

 Ohio became heavily anti-Communist during the Cold War following World War II.
-Time Magazine reported in 1950 that police officers in Columbus were warning youth clubs to be suspicious of communist agitators.
+Time magazine reported in 1950 that police officers in Columbus were warning youth clubs to be suspicious of communist agitators.
 Campbell Hill in Bellefontaine became the site of a main U.S. Cold War base and a precursor to NORAD.
 Anti-communist personalities emerged from the state, including Janet Greene of Columbus, the political right's answer to Joan Baez.
 Her songs included "Commie Lies", "Poor Left Winger", and "Comrade's Lament".
 Ohio was the scene of the Kent State Massacre, where four anti-Vietnam war protesters, although peaceful themselves, were shot dead, by badly frightened and poorly trained guardsmen.
 In the 1980s Ohio heavily supported the elections of President Ronald Reagan and his celebrated his success in winning the Cold War.

 Ohio became an industrial magnet in the 1950s.
 By 1960, 10% of the population had been born in nearby Kentucky, West Virginia or Tennessee.

+Ohio was an important state in the developing ties between the United States and the People's Republic of China in the late 1970s and early 1980s.
+Relations between the two countries normalized in 1979, during the second term of Ohio governor Jim Rhodes.
+Rhodes sought to encourage U.S.-China economic ties, viewing China as a potential market for Ohio machinery exports for companies like Timken Company and Parker Hannifin.
+In July 1979, Rhodes led State of Ohio Trade Mission to China.
+The trip resulted in developing economic ties, a sister state-province relationship with Hubei province, long-running Chinese exhibitions at the Ohio State Fair, and major academic exchanges between Ohio State University and Wuhan University.